drvinceknight/nbchkr/docs/tutorial/index.rst

 First let us make sure there is a docstring::

-    feedback_text = """You did not include a docstring.
+    feedback_string = """You did not include a docstring.
 This is important to help document your code.

     It is done  using triple quotation marks.
 For example: